decreasing term life insurance for two

 FAQ

-In a joint life insurance policy, the sum assured is usually paid out only once, even if both partners pass away simultaneously or shortly one after the other.
-The exact conditions can be found in the respective contract.
+In the case of a linked term life insurance policy, the sum insured is usually paid out only once, even if both partners die at the same time or shortly one after the other.
+The exact terms and conditions can be found in the respective policy.
 Two separate individual policies would pay out twice in such a case.

 Subscribe to our newsletter